adoble/adr-j/README.md

         adr new Implement as Unix shell scripts

-    This will create a new, numbered ADR file and open it in your editor of choice (as specified by the VISUAL or EDITOR environment variable).
+    This will create a new, numbered ADR file and open it in your editor of choice (as specified by the ADR_EDITOR environment variable).

     To create a new ADR that supersedes a previous one (ADR 9, for example), use the -s option.